cody-scott/ERIS-API/readme.md

 1. Create ERISAPI Class with following parameters
     1. URL to ERIS.
 Include the trailing slash "https://www.eris.com/"
+    1. Client ID
     1. Username
-    1. Password
+    1. Password or Token
-    1. Client ID

 2. Build Tag list
-    1. Each tag should be an instance of the ERISTag class
+    1. Each tag should be an instance of the `ERISTag` class

 3. Build Request Class
     1. provide the start time, end time and either the single tag, or a list of tags

-4. call request_api_data method with request class
+4. call `request_api_data` method with request class
-    1. the response will be an ERISResponse class.
+    1. the response will be an `ERISResponse` class.

+## Authorization

+To authorize the request you need to supply a `username` and one of `password` or `token`, in addition to the `client_id`.

+If both a password and a token are supplied, it will default to the password.

 ### Example
 ```